Cuts in Cartesian Products of Graphs: Introduction

 Certain special cases of this product are particularly interesting to consider.
 For example, when $G$ is just an edge, $G^{\cart k}$ is the $k$-dimensional hypercube on $2^k$ vertices, which is perhaps the best known example.
 Starting with $G$ as the $n$-cycle, $G^{\cart k}$ gives the $k$-dimensional torus.
 Similarly, starting from a path yields a grid.

 Isoperimetric questions for Cartesian products of graphs have been studied by various authors.
-Chung and Tetali \cite{ChungT98} computed the conductance for the Cartesian products in terms of those of the starting graph (see references in \cite{ChungT98} for previous work on special cases).
-Houdr\'{e} and Tetali \cite{HoudreT96} compute various isoperimetric invariants for the extension of this notion to the case of Markov chains, where the product of two Markov chains is defined by a process which randomly selects one of the two chains and make a transition according to it.
+Houdr\'{e} and Tetali \cite{HoudreT96} compute various isoperimetric invariants for the analogue of this notion in the case of Markov chains, where the product of two Markov chains is defined by a process which randomly selects one of the two chains and make a transition according to it. \Snote{Define the $k$-fold product.} Chung and Tetali \cite{ChungT98} considered the combinatorial version and gave a combinatorial proof of the bound on the conductance of Cartesian products in terms of those of the starting graph (see references in \cite{ChungT98} for previous work on special cases).

 We study the question of extending some of the isoperimetric inequalities known for the case of the hypercube in terms of the \emph{influences} of variables, to the case of Cartesian products of graphs.
-For a Boolean function on the $k$-dimensional hypercube, the influence of the function in the $i^{th}$ coordinate is defined as the probability over a random input that changing the $i^{th}$ bit changes the value of the function.
+For a Boolean function on the $k$-dimensional hypercube, the influence of the function in the $i^{\textrm{th}}$ coordinate is defined as the probability over a random input that changing the $i^{\textrm{th}}$ bit changes the value of the function.
 The total influence of the function is the sum of the influences along all the $k$ coordinates.
-Viewing a Boolean function as cut on the hypercube, the influence along the $i^{th}$ coordinate is simply the fraction of the edges along the the $i^{th}$ direction (which correspond to changing the $i^{th}$ bit) that are crossed by the cut.
+Viewing a Boolean function as cut on the hypercube, the influence along the $i^{\textrm{th}}$ coordinate is simply the fraction of the edges along the the $i^{\textrm{th}}$ direction (which correspond to changing the $i^{\textrm{th}}$ bit) that are crossed by the cut.
 The total influence corresponds (after scaling) to the total number of edges crossed.
 Stated in this way, both the above definitions have obvious extensions to the $k$-fold Cartesian product of an arbitrary graph.

-We consider the theorems of Kahn, Kalai and Linial \cite{KahnKL88} and that of Friedgut \cite{Friedgut98}, which are proved via Fourier analysis for the hypercube, and generalize them to the case of Cartesian products of arbitrary graphs.
+We consider the theorems of Kahn, Kalai, and Linial \cite{KahnKL88} and that of Friedgut \cite{Friedgut98}, which are proved via Fourier analysis for the hypercube, and generalize them to the case of Cartesian products of arbitrary graphs.
 We also consider applications of these products to integrality gaps for linear and semidefinite programming relaxations.